Radon in homes and other dwellings

 Everyone is encouraged to test their home for radon.

 Radon levels vary widely from house to house, even in the same neighborhood.
-This is because concentrations in a building depend on several factors, including the geology of the area, housing construction, and characteristics like air exchange in the home.
-In general, radon concentrations tend to be highest in the lowest levels of a building, including basements.
+This is because concentrations in a building depend on several factors, including the geology of the area, housing construction and characteristics like air exchange in the home.
+In general, radon concentrations tend to be highest in the lowest levels of a building, such as basements.

 How do I get my home tested?